cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 ##6.
 Database Schema

 Ok, next we need to create a basic database schema for storing both the session and log information.
-To save time, add the following to a SQL file called ``Yii Framework_exoscale_init.sql``, ready to be used to initialise the database next.
+To save time, add the following to a SQL file called ``Yii Framework_CloudKilat_init.sql``, ready to be used to initialise the database next.

     --
     -- Table structure for table `YiiLog`